Spread of Islam: Western Africa

-The spread of Islam in Africa began in the 7th to 9th century, brought to North Africa initially under the Umayyad Dynasty.
+The spread of Islam in Africa began in the 7th to 9th centuries, initially brought to North Africa under the Umayyad dynasty.
 Extensive trade networks throughout North and West Africa created a medium through which Islam spread peacefully, initially through the merchant class.
-By sharing a common religion and a common transliteralization (Arabic), traders showed greater willingness to trust, and therefore invest, in one another.
-Moreover, toward the 19th century, the Northern Nigeria based Sokoto Caliphate led by Usman dan Fodio exerted considerable effort in spreading Islam.
+By sharing a common religion and a common transliteration (Arabic), traders showed greater willingness to trust, and therefore invest, in one another.
+Moreover, toward the 19th century, the northern Nigeria-based Sokoto Caliphate, led by Usman dan Fodio, exerted considerable efforts in the spread of Islam.